wobbals/opentok-ios-sdk/README.md

 * Fixed some issues with running OpenTok applications in the background.
 * Added native support for armv7s architecture.
-* Fixed a bug that was causing inconsistent UI when manipulating media track functions (eg. publishVideo, subscribeToAudio, etc.)
+* Fixed a bug that was causing inconsistent UI when manipulating media track functions (e.g. publishVideo, subscribeToAudio, etc.)

 April 9, 2013 - Version 1.4.1